AkkiKbl/image2text/README.md

 **Features**

-  >  Image Upload: Easily upload images in various formats (JPG, PNG, etc.).
+  1. Image Upload: Easily upload images in various formats (JPG, PNG, etc.).

-  > Text Extraction: Utilizes Tesseract.js to accurately extract text from the uploaded images.
+  2. Text Extraction: Utilizes Tesseract.js to accurately extract text from the uploaded images.

-  >  Progress Indicator: Displays the OCR processing progress to the user.
+  3. Progress Indicator: Displays the OCR processing progress to the user.

-  > Responsive Design: A straightforward and clean user interface.
+  4. Responsive Design: A straightforward and clean user interface.

 **Technologies Used**

-  >  React: A JavaScript library for building user interfaces.
+  1. React: A JavaScript library for building user interfaces.

-  > Tesseract.js: A pure JavaScript port of the popular Tesseract OCR engine.
+  2. Tesseract.js: A pure JavaScript port of the popular Tesseract OCR engine.

-  >Tailwind CSS: (Presumed, based on className usage in the provided code) A utility-first CSS framework for rapid UI development.
+  3.Tailwind CSS: (Presumed, based on className usage in the provided code) A utility-first CSS framework for rapid UI development.

 # Getting Started